ggirelli/ggkaryo2/README.md

 Contributing
 ---

-We welcome any contributions to `ggkaryo`.
-Please, refer to the [contribution guidelines](https://github.com/ggirelli/ggkaryo/blob/master/CONTRIBUTING.md) if this is your first time contributing!
-Also, check out our [code of conduct](https://github.com/ggirelli/ggkaryo/blob/master/CODE_OF_CONDUCT.md).
+We welcome any contributions to `ggkaryo2`.
+Please, refer to the [contribution guidelines](https://github.com/ggirelli/ggkaryo2/blob/master/CONTRIBUTING.md) if this is your first time contributing!
+Also, check out our [code of conduct](https://github.com/ggirelli/ggkaryo2/blob/master/CODE_OF_CONDUCT.md).

 License
 ---